InseeFrLab/global-ghg-emissions/README.md

 We can draw several lessons from the replication of Eurostat's methodology :

--   Services (from NACE I to U) receive most of their emissions from only two IPCC codes ("Residential and other sectors" and "Road transportation").
-These also happen to be the two IPCC codes which are split between households direct emissions and industries emissions.
+-   Services (NACE I to U) receive most of their emissions from only two IPCC codes ("Residential and other sectors" and "Road transportation").
+At the begining of the procedure, these two IPCC codes are split between households direct emissions and industries emissions, using allocation keys which are not always country specific.
     We can therefore conclude that the general level of GHG emissions in NACE services, as well as the distribution between services, is somewhat fragile.